 s/n Activity.
-Timeline (After contract signing) Payment (%age of Total Remune ration) 1.
-Acceptable Inception Report: - This should include methodology and work plan with clearly defined strategy for carrying out the assignment with timelines for the various outputs.
-The report should: a. indicate the objective, scope and criteria of the audit; b. contain an audit plan for the on-site activities; c. contain the audit questionnaires; d. contain Audit Plan and logistics: - Audit scope; - Audit schedule; - Audit schedule; - Audit protocols; - Allocated resources.
-This should be presented in person by the Consultant at the REA- PMU office.
-Consultant must submit (3) hard copies and a soft copy of the inception report.
-Week 4 10
+Timeline Payment

+(After (%age of

+contract Total

+signing) Remune

+ration)

+1. Acceptable Inception Report: - This should include methodology Week 4 10

+and work plan with clearly defined strategy for carrying out the

+assignment with timelines for the various outputs.
+The report should:

+a. indicate the objective, scope and criteria of the audit;

+b. contain an audit plan for the on-site activities;

+c. contain the audit questionnaires;

+d. contain Audit Plan and logistics:

+- Audit scope;

+- Audit schedule;

+- Audit protocols;

+- Allocated resources.

+This should be presented in person by the Consultant at the REA-PMU

+office.
+Consultant must submit (3) hard copies and a soft copy of the

+inception report.